mvtango/twentyfourteen-ihr/README.md

 ```

-## Remove duplicate "Read more" links in latest post blog
+## Remove duplicate "Read more" links in latest posts block

 ```
 /* duplicate more link  */